costineesti/about-me/content/notes/RPCN 3.md

   </div>
 </div>

-## Rotation from one system to another
+## Rotation from one system to another: DIRECT

 ### 1. ECEF to Inertial (Time-Dependent)